woman in gray long sleeve shirt and black pants sitting on wooden floor

 people holding shoulders sitting on wall

 Often, the experiences we have in life are the main cause of the way we view things and the opinions we hold.
-This in turn, impacts how we respond to creative stimulus.
+This in turn, impacts how we respond to creative stimulus and approach character development.

 By finding acting practitioners with whom you have a similar life philosophy, you may be able to find a similar philosophy of acting practice, too.

 Did you know clowns like Lecoq and Gaulier based their work partially on their experience of post-war Europe?
-Their relationship to tragedy can help us approach serious and socio-political questions.
+Their relationship to tragedy can help us approach serious and socio-political questions, demonstrating how physical theatre can contribute to emotional depth.

-Did you know Grotwski’s movement system was developed in order to help the actor dig beneath the surface and find a deeper sense of truth?
+Did you know Grotowski’s movement in acting system was developed in order to help the actor dig beneath the surface and find a deeper sense of truth?

 3. Forming your own opinions, and critiques and building your own methodology based on others is as important as any other part of being an actor.